Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 # An example of durable, solid wood furniture design and fabrication : the modern captain bed#
 [Website of the project with open sourced plan, presentation and pictures](/modern_captain_bed/).

 In 2015 I decided to change my bed.
-I needed something very rigid (back health), practical for storage (Paris' appartments tend to be small), demountable, and of course durable (Following durabilism, [a profound conviction of mine](/design_philosophy/)).
+I needed something very rigid (back health), practical for storage (Paris' appartments tend to be small), easily disassembled and reassembled, and of course durable (following durabilism, [a profound conviction of mine](/design_philosophy/)).

 I first looked for a suitable product in few specialized company, then asked few woodworkers, without success.
-Finaly, I designed and build it myself, learning [fine wood working in the process](/2017-10-02-certified_cabinet_maker/)
+Finally, I decided to design and build it myself, learning [fine wood working in the process](/2017-10-02-certified_cabinet_maker/)

-A conceptual 3D model, simplified (no joinery, no handles, simplified textures, etc.)
+Illustration: a conceptual 3D model, simplified (no joinery, no handles, simplified textures, etc.)

 **click on 3D model to change view**
 <div class="sketchfab-embed-wrapper"><iframe width="800" height="600" src="https://sketchfab.com/models/c7bc11224e4042eab323be94998c2b65/embed" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>